Inside Legalweek 2026: Takeaways for law firms

 Many tech-savvy lawyers and staff are eager to make the move from legacy on-premise solutions to the cloud.
 They understand the value that cloud-native solutions deliver including real-time global collaboration, on-demand scalability, intuitive client information portals, routine system updates without downtime, easier sign-in processes, lower IT staffing costs, and more.
 But it seems some law firms aren’t quite ready yet.

-Several attendees I talked with expressed frustration with their firms’ hesitation to move to the cloud.
+Several attendees expressed frustration with their firms’ hesitation to move to the cloud.
 Despite having a solid reputation for being highly secure, customizable, and reliable, some firms still avoid cloud-based legal tech solutions.
 This preference is likely rooted in the desire to maintain full control over all network hardware and software as well as lingering security concerns.
 This wariness of proven cloud-based solutions illustrated an interesting juxtaposition when considering the industry’s enthusiasm for relatively new technology like generative AI.

 In the end, law firms have to carefully consider the solution that’s right for their needs and their clients.
 But, the benefits of the cloud for both software providers and law firms are sure to overcome lingering objections in short order.